CerebralBlue/neuralseek-learninglab-web/docs/module1/module1_aws/module1-3/module1-3.md

 ![image1.5.14](images/image1.5.14.png)

 Build the chatbot and test the FallbackIntent routine with a question.
-For the purpose of this lab, we used "Why is the sky blue?".

 - **(a)** Click “Build.”
 This step may take a few moments.
 - **(b)** Click “Test.”
 The Amazon Lex chatbot will be generated.